 Search For The Best Move Without Thinking Of The Result

-Being a practical Player means always focusing on your most important task at hands: play the best move possible.
+Being a practical player means always focusing on your most important task at hand: playing the best move possible.

 If you start to overthink when having a winning position you are wasting time and energy over non-essential things.

 I know that feeling of having a winning position against a stronger opponent and starting to fantasize about how it will feel to have won the game.

 It can go as far as thinking about the following press conference.
 Or the financial rewards for winning a tournament.

 First of all, you waste precious energy on things that do not matter yet.
 Second, you are also getting more afraid of messing up at the same point.